christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

   <div id="clear"></div>
 </div>

 There are many different kinds of databases out there: MySQL, PostgreSQL, Redshift, etc. In the documentation you will find instructions for each of those.
 I will only demonstrate an example for SQLite with the *Chinook* database.
 The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.
-First you need to download the data:
+The database should be already present in your project folder.

+{{< figure src="/img/courses/dat_sci/03/chinook_scheme.png" caption="Chinook database model" >}}

 <!-- DOWNLOADBOX -->
 <div id="header">Download</div>